Easy, just have the monster burp! Bonus points if it politely apologizes for bad table manners.

 - In The Little Shop of Horrors, the giant carnivorous plant Audrey Junior tends to burp after eating a whole person.

-- A short with The Three Stooges has the trio as rulers of a fictional country, Moronica (what else?).
+- In the The Three Stooges short You Nazty Spy! the trio are rulers of a fictional country, Moronica (what else?).
 When the people revolt, the Stooges run to hide and wind up in a pit with three lions.
 They run into an opening, followed by the lions.
 One by one, the lions emerge wearing the Stooges' accoutrements, and one of them licks his lips and burps.

 - Creepshow 2: at the end of the segment "The Raft", the mysterious blob monster lets out a burp after it has devoured all four protagonists.